lelylan/lelylan/README.md

 * [Webhooks](https://github.com/lelylan/webhooks) (realtime HTTP notification)
 * [Websockets](https://github.com/lelylan/websockets) (full-duplex communication over TCP)
 * [API Proxy](https://github.com/lelylan/api-proxy) (API access point)

+At this point you whould be able to access to the lelylan platform through the URL `http://localhost:3000`.

+## Deployment

 We are studying solutions like Docker, Mesos, and Ansible to simplify the installation process.
 If you are experimenting in the same area get in touch with [lelylan team](http://dev.lelylan.com/api).